spturner/AI_ML_Workshops/Hands_on_with_Apache_MXNet/README.md

 - SSH Client and key
 - Linux Skills

+## Credits

+This workshop is adapted from Julien Simons blog posts: [https://medium.com/@julsimon/getting-started-with-deep-learning-and-apache-mxnet-34a978a854b4](https://medium.com/@julsimon/getting-started-with-deep-learning-and-apache-mxnet-34a978a854b4)

 ## Workshop Overview

 In this workshop we are going to take a look at running Apache MXNet on the Amazon Linux Deep Learning AMI.
 We'll take a pre-trained image reckognition model and use this to predict the contents of images we feed into the model.